stiltet/SASS-Code-Example-Demo/README.md

 3. Type "npm install -g gulp" to install GULP globally on your computer.
 4. Type "npm install" and all packages in packages.json will be installed.
 5. Type "gulp" and GULP starts listening to changes in assets/sass folder.
+6. Restart any applications as well as command prompt in order to use GULP properly.